merenlab/merenlab.org/data/micr-obs-future/index.md

 SRR5965623
 ```

-#### Prepare the download

 The `SRA_accession_list.txt` were created as part of our work in the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repositories.
+To get the files, click [here](files/SRA_accession-txt.zip).

 For the different projects, they are called:
 ```